A young Black man standing outside a front door with a Black teenage boy wearing a hearing aid. They are talking together about something serious.

 Fertility

-There is no information to suggest aripiprazole has any effects on fertility.
+There is currently no evidence to show that aripiprazole directly affects fertility.

 Aripiprazole is not a banned substance in sport.

-Taking aripiprazole may make you feel tired and dizzy, and affect your eyesight.
-This could be dangerous in some sports so it might be best not to take part in them for the first few days or weeks, until you know how it affects you.
+Most people play sports as normal while taking aripiprazole.
+However, taking aripiprazole may make you feel tired and dizzy, and affect your eyesight.
+This could be dangerous in some sports, so it might be best not to take part in them for the first few days or weeks until you know how it affects you.

 Aripiprazole could make you feel very tired and dizzy, make you feel restless and affect your eyesight.